eskylake/poler/README.md

 1. View file name
 2. Array of data you need in the view

-For example in our example class we have a hello method that renders `example/hello.php` view file whit 'Hello World' message:
+For example in our example class we have a hello method that renders `example/hello.php` view file with 'Hello World' message:
 ```php
 public function hello()
 {